 Elizabeth was held at a jail in Palestine, Illinois.
 Those who believed the dark, brooding woman was guilty of the crime of murder stood outside the building and demanded that the authorities release Elizabeth to them so they could lynch her.
 She watched the angry crowd from her cell window, never voicing an objection.

-Her confession was published in a small pamphlet which was not distributed until after her death.
-The pamphlets were sold, but not a copy can now be found.
+Her confession was published in a small pamphlet, which was not distributed until after her death.
+The pamphlets were sold, but no copy can now be found.

 Victims (according to "confession" report):